 I was lucky enough to spend this Christmas with both my, and my partners families.
 Which for those of you who know me, you realise that was something quite special.

 However amongst the busyness and joyous times of the festive period, I let my self care lapse slightly.
 For me, sharing words of meaning to each of you is part of my self care.
 And so today, in the first week of January I’d like to chat about the idea of simply, beginning again.

-Just like the sun rises each and every day, we too can mimic this action and start each day afresh and with renewed motivation to seize the day and achieve our wildest dreams.
+Just like the sun rises each and every day, we too can mimic this action and start again each day fresh and with renewed motivation to seize the day, achieve our wildest dreams and change your life.

 Often there’s an internal struggle when it comes to beginning something again that we have let lapse.
 Sometimes the misconception that we have failed takes the foreground and we assume we cannot begin again.
 However, it is only when we have truly given up on something, that we have failed.
 Most things that we are working towards, we can just begin again.
 Try to avoid letting your mind tell you that ‘you will just fail’, or,’ you will give up again.’
 Decide that this time really is different and that you will succeed.
 Getting off the couch and just starting, is the first step towards any goal.